xn--nding-jua/UltranetReceiver/Readme.md

 * [x] via cheap commercial available coaxial-SPDIF-converters audio-output works via arduino-pin
 * [x] communication between FPGA and on-board SAMD21-microcontroller is established and both devices can exchange data with each other (multiple 32-bit unsigned-integers in a command-based way)
 * [x] microcontroller has several interfaces to the world: USB (a simple ASCII-command-system), via ethernet (ASCII-command on port 23 like USB, MQTT, webbrowser)
+* [x] working audio-mixer-functions for all 16 channels with left/right-balancing

 ## What has still to be done?
-* [ ] testing the new command-system, as well as the networking functions
-* [ ] implementing and testing volume-control of each channel (multiplication of received volume-data with received sample-data has to be implemented)
+* [ ] test network-functions and MQTT.
+Implement command to set static IP-address
 * [ ] webbrowser has to be implemented
 * [ ] add SD-card recording (depends on time...) maybe the I2S stream could be send to the SAMD21 and an Arduino-SD-Card-Shield could be used here?
 Ideas?

 ## Commands
-Via USB with 115200 baud (or via ethernet, if you connect an W55xx-chip to the microcontroller via I2C) a pretty simple ASCII-based command-system can be used to talk to the microcontroller.
+Via USB with 19200 baud (or via ethernet, if you connect an W55xx-chip to the microcontroller via I2C) a pretty simple ASCII-based command-system can be used to talk to the microcontroller.
 The following commands are implemented, yet:
-* "info?\n" -> will return some status information
+* "vol_main_l@Y\n" -> set main-left-volume to 0...100
+* "vol_main_r@Y\n" -> set main-right-volume to 0...100
 * "vol_chX@Y\n" -> will set the volume of channel X to Y percent.
-X has to be between 0..16 and Y between 0...100.
-X=0 will change main-volume
+X has to be between 1..16 and Y between 0...100
 * "bal_chX@Y\n" -> will adjust the balance of this channel between left (Y=0) and right (Y=100).
 A value of Y=50 will place this channel in the middle
+* "info?\n" -> will return some status information

 ## Hardware
 Only a few components are necessary: